10 Garden lighting ideas to make your outdoors glow

-Let’s start with the features you have already, such things as hedges, walkways, decking, ponds and trees.
+Let’s start with the features you have already.
+These include such things as hedges, walkways, decking, ponds and trees.
 You can light all of these by night.
 However, you’ll want to be more selective.

 A good starting point would be to connect a spot or floodlight to a long extension lead.
 With this in hand, walk around the garden at night and experiment.

-You could up light a fencing panel to create a sense of space and warmth.
-Or maybe, try lighting the walkways.
+You could uplight a fencing panel to create a sense of space and warmth, or maybe, try lighting the walkways.

-By experimenting with light within your space, you can easily establish how many fitting you need and where to run cables.
+By experimenting with light within your space, you can quickly establish how many fitting you need and where to run cables.
 Remember, it will be too late once all the cables are laid and secured.

-If you can, try different beam angles and wattages.
+Consider experimenting with different beam angles and wattages.
 Even a tiny 3w LED lamp is surprisingly bright at night.

 Solar lighting has evolved over the last few years and is now available in a range of styles.
 These include stake lights that stand alone to illuminated stepping stones.
 There are even solar string lights available!

 Solar lights are fantastic as they absorb and store sunlight by day and then slowly release their energy once the sun goes down.

 Some solar lights come on automatically when the light level falls, others can be switched on/off, and a few options run on timers.

 Our favourites are the automatic variety, as they can be with other lights on a home automation system to create interest within your outdoor space.